nearform/nscale/docs/development-guide.md

 # Building a container

-Our `root` is a blank container, TODO.
+Our `root` is a `blank-container`.
+The topology of containers is a tree and the root of it points to the target we're deploying to, in this case a Docker host.

 The second container (`web`) is a Docker container, this an isolated OS-like environment that can be run on a host system (in this case our `Machine`).